Lightly sweet and dairy-free, this beautiful braided challah has a pillowy texture that no one can resist!

 Challah is a soft braided bread that’s slightly sweet and tastes similar to dinner rolls.
 It’s enriched with eggs and is traditionally dairy-free, which means you use oil instead of butter and water instead of milk, although newer recipes may call for different substitutions.

+Making challah is pretty straight forward.
 You need to mix the ingredients for 10 minutes until you get a soft dough that doesn’t stick to the sides of the bowl but still sticks to the bottom.
 Start by combining the dry ingredients in your mixer bowl, then adding the wet ones.
-Make sure to add the salt last, after all the other ingredients are well combined, as it tends to “kill” yeast.
 Once ready, the dough should feel soft, flexible, and just slightly sticky.

 The first rise will take about 1-2 hours, depending on the weather.
 A great trick for letting dough rise in a warm environment is to preheat the oven to 200F/90C, then turn it off and let the dough rise inside.
 The second rise should be after shaping the Challah, and takes about 45-60 minutes.
 Let the bread sit on the counter to rise at room temperature as you preheat your oven to 350F/180C.
 Once done, it’s time to bake it.